hallambaker/Mathematical-Mesh/Web/Reference/index.md

 The /report flag is set by default.
 If /noreport is specified, the command is executed without any output being made to the console.

+In addition commands which require use of a Mesh account offer the 'account', 'local', 'sync' and 'auto' options as follows:

+* '/account'

+* '/local'

+* '/sync'

+* '/auto'